merliseclyde/docker-STA521/README.md

 ###  pull base image
 ###
- this is built from the `jags` docker that adds the jags executible to the rocker/verse image.
+ this is built from the `rocker-bayesian` docker image that adds the jags executible to the rocker/verse image.

-`> docker pull merliseclyde/jags`
+`> docker pull  mavelli/rocker-bayesian`

 ### build image